 The history of Delhi is rooted in mythology and is believed to be the site of Indraprastha which was the capital of the Pandavas in the Indian epic Mahabharata.
 During the 3rd century B.C, Delhi was under the Maurya Empire.
 The remnants of seven chief cities have been discovered in Delhi.
 Delhi has seen the rise and fall of many historical dynasties which have left behind a surplus of monuments that are the magnificence and glory of past ages.
 In the 13th century, Delhi fell into the hands of the Delhi Sultanates and subsequently it came under the dominion of the Mughal Empire.
 Delhi passed on to the hands of the British in 1803 AD.
 It was only in 1911, when the capital of British Empire was shifted from Kolkata to Delhi and that Delhi got its present prestige.
-After independence also, a kind of self-rule was conferred on the capital but it largely remained a Chief Commissioner's government.
-In 1956, Delhi was converted into a Union territory and gradually a Lt.
+After Independence of India in 1947, Delhi was conferred as the capital city but it largely remained a Chief Commissioner's government.
+In 1956, Delhi was converted into a Union Territory and gradually a Lt.
 Governor replaced the Chief Commissioner.
-In 1991, the National Capital Territory Act was passed by the parliament and a system of diarchy (a form of government having two joint rulers) was introduced under which, the elected Government was given wide powers; except law and order which remained with the Central Government.
+In 1991, the National Capital Territory Act was passed by the Parliament and a system of diarchy (a form of government having two joint rulers) was introduced under which, the elected Government was given wide powers; except law and order which remained with the Central Government.
 The actual enforcement of the legislation came in 1993.

 Geography of Delhi

 Delhi is the largest city in India and is bordered on the east by the state of Uttar Pradesh and on the north, west, and south by Haryana.
 Delhi lies at an altitude of between 700 and 1,000 feet and covers an area of 1,485 square kilometers.

-) Delhi is located in the northern part of India.
-It is a land locked city.
-The distance from the sea gives Delhi an extreme type of continental climate.
+Delhi enjoys an extreme type of continental climate.
 The summers in Delhi are very hot and winters very cold.
 The temperature range varies from 45 degrees in summers to 4 degrees in winters.
 The winters are marked by mist and fog.
 The cold wave from the Himalayan mountains region makes winters very chilly.
 In summers, the heat wave is immense and adequate precaution has to be taken before going out in the hot summer afternoons.

 Demography of Delhi

 According to the 2011 estimation, the total population of Delhi is 16,753,235.
-The population density of Delhi is 11,297 persons per square kilometre.
+The population density of Delhi is 11,297 persons per square kilometer.
 The literacy rate of Delhi is 89.38 percent.
 People living in Delhi are mostly Hindus and Muslims.
 People here use to speak Hindi, Urdu and Punjabi.